 The Planning Department plans for growth and protects the rights, health, safety, and general welfare of the citizens of Moore County through long range planning and enforcement of all development-related ordinances outside the municipal city limits.
 Work with the municipalities to make Moore County a premier county in which to work, play and raise a family.

 Services include:

 - General Use Rezoning

 - Conditional Use Permits

 - Major Subdivision Plat Use Permits

-- Commercial Zoning and Permits
+- Commercial Zoning

 - Site Revisions

 - Flood Zonings

-- Inspections and Demolition and Re-inspections

-- Building, Mechanical, Electrical, and Plumbing Permits

 The Planning function includes: